Imagine if you took a whole day to set up a feast for guests.

 “We used to email or mail out event notices, but we never knew how many people would show up,” says CGNE President Carrie Richards.
 “So if we overestimated, we were left to pick up the balance.”

 In July 2010, however, things started to change for the better.
-With Event Marketing from Constant Contact, CGNE took event registration online in a big way.
+Using Constant Contact, CGNE took event registration online in a big way.

 Here are the five steps that the organization took to boost attendance:

 One way to better position an event is to create a destination that offers critical information to attendees.

 Just take a look at the homepage from CGNE’s November event, Feast of the Seven Fishes:

 The branded feel of the page shows off the general theme of the event and left column showcases all of the information that viewers need if they want to attend.